 Haseko has no intention of continuing to pursue that option, however, it doesn’t prevent someone else from coming in to finish it as a marina if they update and obtain all the necessary entitlements and permits.

-The bridge is expected to be substantially done sometime in late 2021, but it will not be open for use for a while, as it is in the middle of an area that is yet to be developed.
+The bridge is currently under construction, but will not be open for use for awhile, as it is in the middle of an area that is yet to be developed.
 Until construction is done on both sides, the bridge will not be opened up for use.

 A traffic study commissioned a few years ago showed that the south leg of a crosswalk across Keone‘ula Blvd. could be warranted at Kamakana Street, but not on any of the other legs of that intersection, or at Kaiwawalo Street.
 A traffic signal is not warranted at either intersection.
-The City is reviewing plans for a raised crosswalk, and our traffic engineers are hoping to receive approval in the next few months.
-Once the work to install it begins, it should take the contractor about three months to finish.
-We anticipate additional traffic signals may be needed in the future on Keoneula Blvd. but traffic signals can only be installed once the warrant criteria are met, which is not expected to occur until the entire retail component is finished, and the City approves the plans.
+In December 2021, a raised crosswalk was installed at the intersection of Kamakana Street and Keone‘ula Blvd.
+We anticipate additional traffic signals may be needed in the future on Keoneula Blvd. but traffic signals can only be installed once the City’s warrant criteria are met, which is not expected to occur until the entire retail component is finished, and the City approves the plans.